bentoml/BentoML/docs/source/guides/building_bentos.rst

 This config can be explored from `BentoML's Docker page <https://hub.docker.com/r/bentoml/bento-server>`_.

-The `gpu` field will also allocate a GPU in the Docker.
+The `gpu` field instructs BentoML to select a Docker base image that contains NVIDIA drivers and cuDNN library.

-If you're using the standard devices variable in PyTorch, for example, this field will enable the gpu.
+For further Docker development, you can also use a ``setup_script`` for the container.
+This script will run during the ``docker build`` process, as Docker containerizes the image.

-For more interesting docker development, you can also use a ``setup.sh`` for the container.
-For NLP projects, you can preinstall NLTK data you need with:
+For example, with NLP projects you can preinstall NLTK data with:

 .. code:: shell
    # ``setup.sh``